Anime: Cyber City Oedo 808

 - Scenery Porn: My god!
 The city is just awesome!!!

 - The Slow Walk: Sengoku at the end of the first episode.
 He figures out his computerized enemy is predicting where he would be if he tried to dodge, and counters that by a calm walk directly towards it.
+He still takes a few glancing hits, but shrugs them off with sheer baddassery.

 - Thrown Out the Airlock: Tried against the Big Bad of Benten's focus episode.
 It doesn't work.
 It aggressively doesn't work.